 Athletic development: a psychological perspective

 In this module, you’ll explore some of the most significant psychological factors influencing participants’ development in sport.
-Through critical analysis of relevant research and psychological theory you will consider the developmental influences of factors such as families, coach-athlete relationships, mental health, and transitional experiences on individuals’ pathways in sport.
-It’s suitable for you if you have an interest in sport and exercise psychology or are working in the field in a coaching or a related role.
+Through critical analysis of relevant research and psychological theories and concepts you will consider the developmental influences of factors such as families, coach-athlete relationships, mental health, and transitional experiences on individuals’ pathways in sport.
+It’s suitable for you if you have an interest in sport and exercise psychology and/or are working in the field in a coaching or a related role.
 Whilst the module is focused predominantly on sports performance, it does also consider some aspects of exercise participation.

 What you will study

 This module comprises six study topics to help you explore the psychological aspects of athletic development: